The cutman in the corner

 To be effective in that kind of time pressure, Dr Gatt believes timing his movement is everything.

-“I always try to make sure I am ready in the corner before the boxer is, especially if they have a cut that needs to be dealt with,” he says.
+“I always try to make sure I am ready in the corner before the boxer is, especially if they have a cut that needs to be dealt with.

 When the boxer is sat down, international boxing rules only allow one cornerman from the team to enter the ring between rounds.
 So, if there is a cut, it has to be him.